dymmond/lilya/docs/en/docs/contrib/security/introduction.md

 However, in this scenario, the same Lilya application will handle both the API and the authentication process.

-Let’s examine it from this simplified perspective:
+Let's examine it from this simplified perspective:

-Here’s how the password "flow" works step by step:
+Here's how the password "flow" works step by step:

 1. **User Login**: The user enters their `username` and `password` in the frontend and submits the form by hitting `Enter`.

-2. **Frontend Request**: The frontend (running in the user’s browser) sends the `username` and `password` to a specific URL on the API, typically defined with `tokenUrl="token"`.
+2. **Frontend Request**: The frontend (running in the user's browser) sends the `username` and `password` to a specific URL on the API, typically defined with `tokenUrl="token"`.

 3. **API Validation**:
    - The API verifies the provided `username` and `password`.